 The moment you get your new mask, wash it and apply a defog solution.
 Make sure that your scrub the mask with toothpaste or other solutions that the manufacturer recommends.
 This will wash off the chemical coating used in the production of tempered glass.
 Take note that you only need to scrub the mask once.
 After that, you should apply a defog solution before each dive.
 This way, your mask will stay fog-free.

-2 OPTIONS FOR THE BEST SCUBA MASK FOR SMALL FACES
+THE BEST SCUBA MASK FOR SMALL FACES – 2 Options

 Are you looking for a great scuba mask suitable for small face?
 Here are two of our best picks together with a bonus prescription mask option for those with poor vision.